Batman (1966 film): Music

 Nelson Riddle's original score to Batman the Movie was released in 2010 by La-La Land Records and Fox Music.
-The album contains the entire score as heard in the film in chronological order as well as an unreleased cue.
+The album contains the entire score as heard in the film in chronological order, as well as an unreleased cue.
 This limited edition includes a lavishly illustrated color booklet which features exclusive liner notes by Brian Baterwhite.
 This Limited Edition was of 2000 units.

-It was newly re-issued in 2016.
+It was newly reissued in 2016.
 While the program and master of this release is identical to the 2010 release, this reissue features all-new exclusive liner notes by John Takis and art design by Jim Titus.
 This new Limited Edition is of 2500 units.

 Release

 Theatrical

 Batman premiered at the Paramount Theatre in Austin, Texas, on July 30, 1966 (between the first and second seasons of the TV series); it was moderately successful at the box office.
-The Batboat featured in the film was created by Austin-based company Glastron, whose payment was in having the film premiere in their hometown.
+The Batboat featured in the film was created by the Austin-based company Glastron, whose payment was in having the film premiere in their hometown.
 In conjunction with the premiere, Jean Boone of Austin CBS affiliate station KTBC interviewed the film's cast, including Lee Meriwether, Cesar Romero, and Adam West.